Amicus and reentry services

-Amicus, is celebrating 50 years of service in the criminal justice and veterans services arena this year!
+Amicus has been a leader in service in the criminal justice arena for over 50 years.
 Amicus merged with Volunteers of America of Minnesota in 2013.
 Its mission is to partner with people currently being supervised by the criminal justice system or those with a criminal record and community members to help build successful lives and stronger communities.
 Amicus provides one of the state's longest standing and most successful transitional mentoring programs for those leaving incarceration, and we always have a great need for volunteers.

 Amicus: Celebrating 50 Years of Service!